ramchn/realtyservice/README.md

 # realtyservice
 realty project code

-1.signup service is an unauthenticated site used for owner, contact and tenant registration 2.ticket service is an authenticated site for
+1.signup service is an unauthenticated site used for owner, property manager, service provider and tenant registration 2.ticket service is an authenticated site for
 a) tenant to create a ticket
 b) owner to assign that ticket to contact